hexarobi/iniparser/README.md

 # iniparser
-A Lua module for parsing ini files.
+A Pluto module for parsing ini files.